-A number of oil/gas wells are also located in the ASP Area (see Map 6).
+Three sweet gas wells are also located in the ASP Area (see Map 6).
 The Subdivision and Development Regulation requires a setback of 100 metres from these wells.
+The current status of these wells is suspended.

 Culture and Historic Resources